skypjack/entt/docs/md/faq.md

 ## The standard and the non-copyable types

 `EnTT` uses internally the trait `std::is_copy_constructible_v` to check if a component is actually copyable.
-This trait doesn't check if an object can actually be copied but only verifies if there is a copy constructor available.<br/>
+However, this trait doesn't really check whether a type is actually copyable.
+Instead, it just checks that a suitable copy constructor and copy operator exist.<br/>
-This can lead to surprising results due to some idiosyncrasies of the standard mainly related to the need to guarantee backward compatibility.
+This can lead to surprising results due to some idiosyncrasies of the standard.

-For example, `std::vector` defines a copy constructor no matter if its value type is copyable or not.
-As a result, `std::is_copy_constructible_v` is true for the following specialization:
+For example, `std::vector` defines a copy constructor that is conditionally enabled depending on whether the value type is copyable or not.
+As a result, `std::is_copy_constructible_v` returns true for the following specialization:

 ```cpp
 struct type {